National Business Book Award

 The National Business Book Award is an award presented to Canadian business authors.
-The award, presented every year since 1985, is sponsored by Bennett Jones, The Globe and Mail, and The Walrus, DeGroote, and supported by CPA Canada and with prize management by Freedman & Associates.
+The award, presented every year since 1985, is sponsored by Presenting Partner Smith Financial Corporation, Supported by BMO Canada, RBC Royal Bank, Media Partners The Globe and Mail, and The Walrus, with prize management by Freedman & Associates.

-Among the jury members is jury chairman Peter Mansbridge, former Chief Correspondent for the Canadian Broadcasting Corporation's CBC News.
-Also on the jury are David F. Denison, Chairman of Hydro One, business journalist Deirdre McMurdy, author and publisher Anna Porter, and Pamela Wallin, a Conservative sitting in the Senate of Canada.
+Among the jury members is jury chair and business journalist Deirdre McMurdy.
+Also on the jury are author and publisher Anna Porter; professor and management consultant Bobby Siu; CEO of the Black North Initiative Dahabo Ahmed-Omer; former Governor of the Bank of Canada Stephen Poloz; and Pamela Wallin, a Conservative sitting in the Senate of Canada.